MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/microsoft-365-services-connectivity.md

 ## Additional information about connectivity to Microsoft 365 services

-- Versions of Office 2019 and Office 2016 will be supported for connecting to Microsoft 365 (and Office 365) services until October 2023.
 - Versions of Office LTSC 2021 will be supported for connecting to Microsoft 365 (and Office 365) services until October 2026.
 - Connecting to Microsoft 365 services using Office 2016 for Mac isn’t supported.
 That’s because Office 2016 for Mac reached its end of support on October 13, 2020.
 - The following versions of Project are supported for connecting to Microsoft 365 (and Office 365) services: